Matheus28/florrio-i18n-ru_RU/README.md

 ## Testing changes (web version)

 Run `florrio.utils.uploadCustomLang();` in the JS console.
 That will prompt you to upload .txt files.
 Select ALL txt files for the language you wanna test (you do not need to upload the `base.txt` file).
 The page will refresh with the new language loaded.
-If you leave the page again, it'll go back to your previously selected language. **DO NOT UPLOAD THE `changelog.txt` file.** It's in a different format and not meant to be consumed there.
-The game will try to ignore any files named changelog.txt to prevent you from making this mistake.
+If you leave the page again, it'll go back to your previously selected language.

 ## Argument types